About the Architecture

 We thought about how best to entice passersby into 14-54.
 The space needed to be transformed into somewhere exciting and inviting, a place visitors could encounter something new and unknown.
 We first removed the walls to many different rooms to create a single, wide-open space.
 We built a booth to divide the space without isolating any one area.
 The booth has a furniture aesthetic and leaves about one meter below the ceiling open to give the entire space a sense of continuity.
 We painted the floors gray and the walls white so that the space does not overwhelm the events that unfold here.
 At the entrance, we traded heavy corrugated shutters and thick metal frames for giant glass doors inside bright wooden frames.
 Recessed three meters from the sidewalk, 14-54's entrance and interior are extensions of its exterior, with the same white walls and grey floors, as if to allow the activities happening inside to jump out into the city at any moment.

 Since its opening, we have seen many visitors to the shopping arcade who stop to peer inside the anomaly of 14-54.
 Intrigued by its openness, many find themselves drawn inside to see more.
-The more people who stop by, join in, and participate in 14-54, the more we see word spread of its existence.
-I sense that this new public space is setting off a positive chain reaction in the city.
+The more people who stop by, join in, and participate in 14-54, the more we see word spread of its existence, setting off a positive chain reaction in the city.

 Floor area: 270㎡